mad5/KIDesktop/README.md

 first get your raspberry pi running and install the latest raspian: [from here](https://www.raspberrypi.org/downloads/raspbian/)

+__prerequisites__

+	sudo apt-get install wmctrl xdotool php5 chromium-browser cifs-utils

 if your desktop appears and you set all your localization and other options right install Kidesktop

-	sudo apt-get install wmctrl xdotool php5 chromium-browser cifs-utils git clone https://github.com/mad5/Kidesktop.git
+	git clone https://github.com/mad5/Kidesktop.git
 	cd Kidesktop

 # run for testing

-	./run
+	./run test #not set to background and titlebar not hidden

 or

-	./run test	#not set to background and titlebar not hidden
+	./run # as desktop

 # run at boottime